 Three admitted to Altnagelvin with COVID-19

-Three people, including a boy aged under 20, were admitted to Altnagelvin with COVID-19 on Tuesday, according to the latest data from the Department of Health.
+Three people were admitted to Altnagelvin with COVID-19 over the weekend, according to the latest data from the Department of Health.

-Two (20%) out of ten ICU beds at Altnagelvin were occupied by patients with COVID-19; four (40%) were occupied by non-COVID-19 patients; and four beds (40%) were free.
+Two (20%) out of ten ICU beds at Altnagelvin were occupied by patients with COVID-19; five (50%) were occupied by non-COVID-19 patients; and three beds (30%) were free.

 Four patients were being ventilated - one was a COVID-19 patient.